-- (2) Every executor who without reasonable excuse omits to get any such shares as aforesaid registered within the time limit aforesaid shall be liable to pay to the Commissioner in addition to the estate duty (if any) a penalty of one thousand dollars, or a penalty equal to the amount of the estate duty (if any) at the rate set out in the Schedule. - 10.
-Section 16 of the principal Ordinance is amended Amendment by the deletion of the words "by treasury warrant" in of Ordinance No. 16 of the second line thereof.
+(2) Every executor who without reasonable excuse omits to get any such shares as aforesaid registered within the time limit aforesaid shall be liable to pay to the Commissioner in addition to the estate duty (if any) a penalty of one thousand dollars, or a penalty equal to the amount of the estate duty (if any) at the rate set out in the Schedule.

+10. Section 16 of the principal Ordinance is amended Amendment by the deletion of the words "by treasury warrant" in of Ordinance the second line thereof.

-and the following section is substituted therefor :-
+11. Section 18 of the principal Ordinance is repealed Repeal of and the following section is substituted therefor: